lcswillems/rl-starter-files/README.md

     <img width="300" src="README-rsrc/visualize-keycorridor.gif">
 </p>

-## Files

-This package contains:
-- scripts to:
-  - train an agent, with CSV and Tensorboard logging \
-  in `script/train.py`
-  - visualize agent's behavior \
-  in `script/visualize.py`
-  - evaluate agent's performances \
-  in `script/evaluate.py`
-- a default agent's model \
-in `model.py`
-- utilitarian classes and functions used by the scripts \
-in `utils`

 These files are suited for [`gym-minigrid`](https://github.com/maximecb/gym-minigrid) environments and [`torch-ac`](https://github.com/lcswillems/torch-ac) RL algorithms.

-They are easy to adapt to other environments and RL algorithms by modifying:
+They are easy to adapt to other environments and RL algorithms.

-- `model.py`
+## Features

+- Script to train the agent, with possibility to:
+  - Log in txt, CSV and Tensorboard
-- `utils/format.py`
+  - Save model
+  - Stop and restart training
+  - Use A2C or PPO algorithms
+- Script to visualize agent's behavior
+- Script to evaluate agent's performance

 ## Installation